OrderOfTheTrillest/cool-plugins/README.md

 Guitar Pedals
 -------------

+__Note/Rant__ personally I feel like pedal sims are generally still less realistic than most other types of hardware modeled plugins.
+I think Neural Amp Modeler can do pedals, and from the little I think I understand about NAM's engine, this is where I'd say the most realistic free pedal sounds will live.

 * [Mercuriall TSC](https://mercuriall.com/cms/details_freestuff) - one of the better tubescreamer plugins I've tried - direct download, no signup
 * [Ignite Amps Pro F.E.T.](https://www.igniteamps.com/#profet) - harsh high gain distortion, sounds like a swarm of razors - direct download, no signup
 * [Doom Plugs Bratwurst Fuzz](https://guitarandbassplugins.com/doomplugs/) - decent fuzz better than most fuzz emulations - direct download, no signup